-- 1. All option changes will be reviewed by the affected Protecting FMO(s) to determine whether they are operationally feasible.
+- 1. All affected Protecting FMO(s) will review option changes to determine whether they are operationally feasible.
 Protecting FMOs may propose modifications to the change proposal if feasibility concerns are identified.
-It is important that Protecting FMOs are involved early in the change process to avoid last-minute changes and delays. - 2.
-If the proposed change(s) involves more than one Protection Area, one Protecting FMO will be identified to as the primary point-of-contact for obtaining Protecting FMO signatures, submitting the final change packet to BLM AFS and AICC staff and communicating with AWFCG (as necessary). - 3.
+It is important that Protecting FMOs are involved early in the change process to avoid last-minute changes and delays. - a.
+BLM AFS Requirement: AFS Zone FMOs will notify and/or involve the SFMO and Deputy SFMO in the option change process for changes over 500,000 acres within AFS Protection Zones. - 2.
+If the proposed change(s) involves more than one Protection Area, identify one Protecting FMO as the primary point-of-contact for obtaining Protecting FMO signatures, submitting the final change packet and communicating with AWFCG (as necessary). - 3.
 If any affected units do not concur with the change request, the primary Protecting FMO will bring the concerns before the AWFCG for adjudication, ensure that the change package is amended to conform with AWFCG's decision and re-circulated by the Change Initiator for signatures. - 4.
 Upon receiving the final change package with Jurisdictional signatures, the primary Protecting FMO will: - a.
-Verify the final change package is accurate and complete. - b.
-Verify that all affected Jurisdictional and Protecting Units have had opportunity to participate in the change process and have agreed on the change(s).
+Verify the final change package is accurate and complete.